FOCUS: Fused Observation of Channels for Unveiling Spectra: Method

-Each spectral prompt token $\mathbf{p}_{c,g}$ serves as a ``spectral anchor,'' exclusively interacting with patches from its assigned spectral group $\mathcal{B}_g$.
-This design ensures sharper attention and enhanced spectral interpretability compared to generic prompts~\cite{promptcam,hyperprompt}.
+Each spectral prompt $\mathbf{p}_{c,g}$ acts as a ``spectral anchor,'' interacting only with patches from its assigned band group $\mathcal{B}_g$.
+This design enforces group-aware attention routing and enhances spectral interpretability compared to generic prompts~\cite{promptcam,hyperprompt}.